-Realizing that I’ve run out of parchment paper used to always send me straight to panic mode.
+Realizing that I have no parchment paper for cookies used to always send me straight to panic mode.
 I have a habit of using parchment paper for everything, even the most unnecessary things.

-It wasn’t until I started working at a bakery when I learned that this do-it-all paper could in fact easily be replaced, and is sometimes not even necessary at all.
+It wasn’t until I started working at a bakery that I learned that this do-it-all paper could in fact easily be replaced, and is sometimes not even necessary at all.

 But enough about me, you’re here because you probably ran out of parchment paper, or you never had them, or you don’t even know what it is but you need them but you can’t be bothered to run to the store.